Nice pick up: Guitars owned by Clapton, Cobain hit auction block

-GARDENA (California), Oct 11 — Guitars played by music legends Eric Clapton and Kurt Cobain are going under the hammer in the United States next month with an estimated price tag of up to US$2 million each.
+NEW YORK, Oct 14 — Guitars played by music legends Eric Clapton and Kurt Cobain are going under the hammer in the United States next month with an estimated price tag of up to US$2 million (RM9.5 million) each.

 Clapton, known for monster riffs in songs like Layla and Sunshine of Your Love, is widely seen as one of the premier guitarists of the last half century.